cschanhniem/TheOpenPath/README.md

 * **Git & GitHub:** For version control, collaboration, and issue tracking.
 * **Markdown:** For all textual content due to its simplicity, readability, and version-control friendliness.
 * **GitBook:** Our public-facing website at [https://theopenpath.gitbook.io/the-open-path](https://theopenpath.gitbook.io/the-open-path) provides a beautifully rendered, easily navigable interface for the content.
+The repository follows GitBook's multi-language structure with LANGS.md and language-specific directories.
 * **Translation Management Platform (Future Consideration):** If translation becomes a large-scale effort, platforms like Weblate or Crowdin could be explored.

 ## Community Engagement: